rafaqz/Rasters.jl/docs/src/index.md

 Use the `..` selector to take a `view` of madagascar:

 ```@example
-using Rasters, RasterDataSource, ArchGDAL, Plots
+using Rasters, RasterDataSources, ArchGDAL, Plots
 A = Raster(WorldClim{BioClim}, 5)
 madagascar = view(A, X(43.25 ..
 50.48), Y(-25.61 .. -12.04)) # Note the space between .. -12
 plot(madagascar)